 I’ve always been a little confused about sound.
 So for “Tuesday’s” “mini” post, I decided to do something about that.
 We think of sound as something we hear—something that makes noise.
 But in pure physics terms, sound is just a vibration going through matter.
 The way a vibration “goes through” matter is in the form of a sound wave.
 But that’s not how sound waves work.
 A sound wave is more like an earthworm situation:

 How to Listen to Music: A Vintage Guide to the 7 Essential Skills.
 By Maria Popova “Respond esthetically to all sounds, from the hum of the refrigerator motor or the paddling of oars on a lake, to the tones of a cello or muted trumpet.”

-You can also become a one-time patron with a single donation in any amount: Developing a vivid aural imagination.
+Music has a powerful grip on our emotional brain.
+Developing a vivid aural imagination.
 The extent to which your aural imagination is developed, largely determines: the quality of lines you play, how you play those lines (articulation, swing feel, inflection), and the sound you play with.

 Murphy, Guest GA=440Hz: Not Quite Music to My Ears Humankind is the largely unwitting victim of a frequency war on our consciousness that has been waged for decades, if not millennia.
 The goal has clearly been to keep us as gullible and subservient as possible, through multifarious means.
 In modern history in particular, there has been what Dr. The American Federation of Musicians had already accepted the A440 as standard pitch in 1917, and the U.S. government followed suit in 1920.
 Fibonacci dans l'harmonie - La musique décodée.
 Fibonacci sequence in music.

 Being able to quickly hear, sing, and accurately identify intervals is essential to developing your improvisational ear.